 After basic and AIT, your next step will be to complete airborne training.
 Airborne School is a unique experience requiring special dedication and a desire to be challenged mentally and physically.
 This three-week course, also known as Basic Airborne Training, teaches you the techniques involved in parachuting from airplanes and landing safely.
 The final test includes a non-assisted jump.

 Airborne school is broken down into three weeks.
 The following explains the training you must complete during each week.

 Ground Week: You start with an intensive program of instruction to build individual airborne skills.
 These skills prepare you to make a parachute jump and land safely.
 You will train on the mock door, the 34-foot tower and the lateral drift apparatus.

-Tower Week: Tower Week completes your individual skill training and builds your team effort skills.
-To go forward to Jump Week, you must qualify on the Swing Lander Trainer (SLT), master the mass exit procedures from the 34-foot tower, and pass all physical training requirements.
+Tower Week: This completes your individual skill training and builds your team effort skills.
+To go forward to Jump Week, you must qualify on the swing lander trainer (SLT), master the mass exit procedures from the 34-foot tower and pass all physical training requirements.

-Jump Week: During Jump Week, you must successfully complete five jumps at 1,250 feet from a C-130 or C-141 aircraft.
+Jump Week: During Jump Week, you must complete five jumps at 1,250 feet from a C-130 Hercules or C-141 Starlifter aircraft.
 If you successfully meet the course requirements, you will be granted an additional skill identifier and be authorized to wear the coveted "Silver Wing" on your uniform.

 The eight-week program consists of physical training and continuous preparation for service in the regiment.
-It is important that you learn the regiment's operational procedures, equipment and standards prior to your assignment.
+It is important that you learn the regiment's operational procedures, equipment and standards before your assignment.